 As parents, it is important to know that sending your child off to camp can help build your resiliency, too.
 Camp may be the first time a child leaves home for an extended period and it is only natural for a parent to experience sadness as they miss their child when they can’t see them each and every day.
 But, when the child returns home with a refreshing sense of accomplishment, it will make a parent’s day!
 And the next time the child departs, the parent will have a deeper confidence in her ability to navigate the world on her own.

 Carrie Goldman, the award-winning author of Bullied: What Every Parent, Teacher, and Kid Needs to Know About Ending the Cycle of Fear, recently shared her anxieties & concerns and how she successfully dealt with them when she sent her daughter off to camp.
-Homesick at Summer Camp: A Tale of Resilience explores how she worked through her seperation anxiety and how she percieved her daughter’s similar growth experience at overnight camp.
+Homesick at Summer Camp: A Tale of Resilience explores how she worked through her separation anxiety and how she perceived her daughter’s similar growth experience at overnight camp.

 Resiliency is a critical skill for success for a child and if they are to grow into successful adults.
-Camps like WeHaKee Camp for Girls are positive and fun places for children to grasp the concept of resililency and to practice it in a variety of safe and supported scenarios.
-And it is quite like riding a bike, once they have it it will be there to suuport them through the rest of her life!
+Camps like WeHaKee Camp for Girls are positive and fun places for children to grasp the concept of resiliency and to practice it in a variety of safe and supported scenarios.
+And it is quite like riding a bike, once they have it it will be there to support them through the rest of her life!